Skip to main content

 For example, Michael, whose pre-tax calculation we performed above, is paid semi-monthly and has a taxable gross income of $1500.
 He is single and has filed a 2020 Form W-4 with his employer.
 He has not checked the box in Step 2 of his W-4.

-To calculate Michael’s net pay after FICA and federal taxes, we’ll determine the amount to withhold from his paycheck on the IRS 2020 Semi-Monthly Payroll Period Table.
+To calculate Michael’s net pay after FICA and federal taxes, we’ll use the IRS 2020 Semi-Monthly Payroll Period Table to determine the amount to withhold from his paycheck.

 IRS 2020 Semi-Monthly Payroll Period Table